 But I’m really busy with work and family and lots of things going on at home.

 That is OK, and is true for all families using the school, but the more people who can help the better.
 If you are interested we do have a e-mail list that, combined with the newsletter and occasional letters and posters, will keep you informed about activities.
-To join the group, please leave your name and e-mail address with the office or e-mail Rosie Gold (Chair) and we will e-mail you an invitation.
+To join the group, please leave your name and e-mail address with the office or e-mail Vicky Marks (Chair) and we will e-mail you an invitation.
 All you do then is accept the invitation and select how often you would like to receive the e-mails from the group – for example, as they happen or as a daily summary.

 For those who are on Facebook and would like to keep in touch that way, we have a Facebook page.
 To join, visit the page here.